Juninm/mortalKombatCode/README.md

 # mortalKombatCode
-mortal kombat game code so you can use
+mortal kombat game code for public do whatever they want. .-.